The Shoah Memorial will offer you a wide selection of books as well as autograph sessions during the

 Robert Badinter, the just man

 I am writing to you from Auschwitz.
-The letters found
+The recovered letters

 I did not